arielfaur/foodji-tinder/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.

+## Description

+This is a sample Angular project to demonstrate voting in a very basic Tinder-like user interface (still missing Tinder transitions and animations though).
+The focus is on the architecture and the use of state management using the NGXS library to maintain the app state and keep track of user actions including:
+ - the product list
+ - the current product in the viewport
+ - the votes for each product

+Also, the changes are persisted across reloads using the browser local storage.
+A very simple polling with an interval has been set, which triggers a fetch action to the store, whicn in turn updates the product list with any additions.

+There are a number of improvements to be done:
+- The current implementation polls the API and updates the product list with new products not currently in the store.
+However, this doesn't account for product field updates - this would require some fine tuning
+- Still missing animation and transitions

 ## Development server
+Run `npm install` at the root to install all dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.